Skip to Main Content Jump to Main Content

 More independent day trippers can experience Gettysburg at their own pace with a self-guided driving tour.
 Download the official app, complete with an interactive GPS map and audio narration, and see the sights on your own time.
 This tour includes 22 locations, and because it’s self-guided, you can spend as much or as little time as you want at each stop.

+When hunger strikes, head into town.
 With so many sights to see, you could easily spend a whole day in the Military Park alone.
-But when the hunger starts to creep in, it’s time to hit the town.
 Plenty of restaurants, especially casual breweries, pubs and burger joints, are only a short drive from the battlefield.
 Even a quick walk around Lincoln Square presents a variety of cuisines and dining options.

 And it’s not a road trip without a few souvenirs to prove you were there.
 The Museum Book Store & Gift Shop has all the Gettysburg books, t-shirts and magnets you could need.
 If you’re a collector, a military antique store is right up your alley.
 And for something a bit more outside-the-box, uniquely-themed stores and sweet shops offer a quirkier side of Gettysburg.